 4) Focus on Purpose

 At the heart of purpose is the idea that what you do matters, not just to yourself but to others.
-Purpose has a prosocial focus.
+Purpose, which has been linked with both hope and life satisfaction, has a prosocial focus (Cotton Bronk et al., 2009).

 In her research, Duckworth found a correlation between grit and purpose.
-Grittier individuals were more motivated to seek meaning in their lives, and the contribution of their efforts to the lives of others revealed a powerful source of motivation.
+Grittier individuals were more motivated to seek meaning in their lives, and the contribution of their efforts to the lives of others revealed a powerful source of motivation (Von Culin et al., 2014; Hill et al., 2016).

-So one way of focusing on your purpose is to seek out the prosocial benefits of whatever it is that you do.
-Doing so is linked to greater satisfaction at work and in life.
+So one way of focusing on your purpose is to seek out the prosocial benefits of whatever it is that you do because doing so is linked to greater satisfaction at work and in life.

 So is grit the new “it” when it comes to explaining extraordinary performance and achievement?

 Research shows it’s definitely part of the equation.
-Still, keep in mind that we are complex beings whose outcomes are determined by numerous traits and factors, so improving success and performance requires us to consider more than a single concept.
+Still, it’s important to keep in mind that we are complex beings whose outcomes are determined by numerous traits and factors.
+Improving success and performance, therefore, requires us to consider more than a single concept.

 Can you identify an area or time in your life where you demonstrated this kind of passion and perseverance?
 And what could you achieve if you started applying these grit steps in your life right now?

-We’d love to you hear from you, so add your voice in the comments below.
+We’d love to hear from you, so add your voice in the comments below.